 Twitter’s investigation into the breach revealed that several employees who had access to internal systems had their accounts compromised in a “coordinated social engineering attack,” a spokesman said, referring to attacks that trick people into giving up their credentials.

 These takes clearly can’t both be true.
-Either (i) this was a case of rogue low-level actors bribing an employee to help them with a scheme worth perhaps hundreds of thousands of dollars, or (ii) this was a case of a serious intrusion by a party that managed to take control of multiple employee accounts without inside help.
+Either (i) this was a case of rogue low-level actors bribing an employee to help them with a scheme worth perhaps hundreds of thousands of dollars1, or (ii) this was a case of a serious intrusion by a party that managed to take control of multiple employee accounts without inside help.

 (You could also argue a variant of the first case where a turncoat was bribed as part of some yet-to-be-realized scheme much larger than the crypto stuff.
-But this still doesn’t reconcile the two positions, as either a Twitter employee was or wasn’t involved.)
+But this still doesn’t reconcile the two positions, as either a Twitter employee was or wasn’t involved2.)

 As to the evidence that might help us adjudicate between these narratives: